 In April 2020, \$5.1 million of principal and \$0.6 million of accrued interest related to certain Junior Convertible Notes were converted into Senior Convertible Notes.
 Of the Senior Convertible Notes issued in April 2020, \$2.5 million of principal and \$0.4 million of accrued interest were issued to the Related Party.
 On February 18, 2021, the outstanding principal and interest of the Senior Convertible Notes was automatically converted into 844,824 Series A Units, of which 430,467 Series A Units were issued to the Related Party, at a price per share of \$7.168 pursuant to the terms of a Qualified Financing as described below.
-Prior to such conversion, however, the Senior Convertible Notes, in the event of a qualified financing, whereby the Company issued and sold its Series A Preferred Units ("Series A Units") and raised capital of at least \$2.5 million of total gross proceeds in cash (a "Qualified Financing"), the outstanding principal and interest of the Senior Convertible Notes would automatically convert into Series A Units at a price equal to the issue price per share of the units issued in the Qualified Financing and on the same terms and conditions of such Qualified Financing.
+Prior to such conversion, however, the Senior Convertible Notes accrued interest at a rate of 6.0% per year and had an anticipated maturity date of December 31, 2021.
+Under the terms of the Senior Convertible Notes, in the event of a qualified financing, whereby the Company issued and sold its Series A Preferred Units ("Series A Units") and raised capital of at least \$2.5 million of total gross proceeds in cash (a "Qualified Financing"), the outstanding principal and interest of the Senior Convertible Notes would automatically convert into Series A Units at a price equal to the issue price per share of the units issued in the Qualified Financing and on the same terms and conditions of such Qualified Financing.